stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 We have to look at 3 things here:

 * *ECDH curve choice*:
-  This eliminates 6-8 because [NIST curves suck][nist-sucks].
+  This eliminates 8-11 because [NIST curves suck][nist-sucks].
   They leak secrets through timing side channels and off-curve inputs.
   Also, [NIST is considered harmful][bullrun] and cannot be trusted.
 * *Bit size of the DH modulus*:
   This eliminates 2 because the NSA has supercomputers and possibly unknown attacks.
   1024 bits simply don't offer sufficient security margin.
 * *Security of the hash function*:
-  This eliminates 2-4 because SHA1 is broken.
+  This eliminates 2, 3, and 7 because SHA1 is broken.
   We don't have to wait for a second preimage attack that takes 10 minutes on a cellphone to disable it right now.

-We are left with 1 and 5.
+We are left with 1 and 8, as well as 4-6 which were added in [OpenSSH 7.3][73release].
-1 is better and it's perfectly OK to only support that but for interoperability (with Eclipse, WinSCP), 5 can be included.
+1 is better and it's perfectly OK to only support that but for interoperability (with Eclipse, WinSCP), 8 can be included.

 Recommended `/etc/ssh/sshd_config` snippet: